gem/oq-engine/doc/reusing-hazard.md

 The same would happen if the *weighting algorithm* of the realizations changed (and this happened a couple of times in the past).
-Moreover at nearly each release of the engine the details of the algorithm used to generate the ruptures and/or the *rupture seeds changes*, therefore again starting a calculation from scratch in the new version of the engine would give different results than reusing an old hazard calculations.
+Moreover at nearly each release of the engine thedoc/reusing-hazard.md details of the algorithm used to generate the ruptures and/or the *rupture seeds changes*, therefore again starting a calculation from scratch in the new version of the engine would give different results than reusing an old hazard calculations.

-Another difficulty would happen if the association between asset and hazard sites changed, causing different losses to be computed.
+Another difficulty would arise if the association between asset and hazard sites changed, causing different losses to be computed.
 This has not happened intentionally, but it has happened several times unintentionally, since there is a tricky part.
 Bug fixes have change